 Spices Storage Tips

 Store spices out of sunlight and in dry areas of your kitchen.
 A rotating spice rack on your kitchen counter can be a great reminder to incorporate more spices into your recipes!
+A spice drawer can also be a handy way to easily grab favorite spices.
 Store spices in glass containers with tight fitting lids to preserve quality.

 Incorporating spices into your favorite dishes as well as new recipes is an easy way to improve your health!
 Consuming a variety of spices is ideal, and we encourage you to try some spices that you may have never tried before.
 And as always, remember to use spices to YOUR taste!